 The evidence presented in a DC drug offense case depends on the type of charge.
 In a possession case, for example, the evidence presented is usually the controlled substance, as well as what the government claims was found.
 Additionally, the location of where a substance was found is presented.

-When the government makes a charge of actual possession, it must present evidence that the drugs were found either on the defendant’s person, or in their pocket or bag.
-With a constructive possession case, on the other hand, evidence must be presented that the drugs were found in a place where the individual theoretically had knowledge of them, as well as the power to control them.
+When the government makes a charge of actual possession, it must present evidence that the drugs were found either on the defendant’s person or in their pocket or bag.
+With a constructive possession case, on the other hand, the evidence must be presented that the drugs were found in a place where the individual theoretically had knowledge of them, as well as the power to control them.

 The elements of a drug case that are often highly contested in DC often relate to constructive possession.
 If drugs are not found to be in the actual possession of somebody—or if there are issues related to the positioning of the drugs in a house—the issue becomes about who had control of the room, who stayed in the room, where the drugs were found, and whether anyone’s fingerprints or DNA were on the packaging of the substance.